Delta Psi, Alpha Chapter building: Description

-The Alpha Chapter house was designed in Beaux Arts and French Renaissance revival styles.
+The Alpha chapter house was designed in Beaux Arts and French Renaissance revival styles.
 It is unknown why this style was chosen.
 The style may have been selected "because it was fashionable or because the red brick and limestone trim were similar to the materials used at Columbia's new buildings.
-However, it is very likely that the style was chosen because it resembled that used on James Renwick's earlier fraternity house" on 28th Street.
+However, the style was likely chosen because it resembled the earlier fraternity house on 28th Street, designed by James Renwick.

 The building has five stories and a basement.
 The foundation is constructed of white Indiana limestone.
 The first story is completely faced with Indiana limestone, with the remaining stories being in red brick that is heavily trimmed in limestone.
 Above the fourth story, there is a stone cornice surrounding a carved cartouche with the fraternity's Greek letters ΔΨ.

 The entrance stoop has granite steps that lead through an arched entrance with ornate wrought iron gates.
 The actual entrance is set back with a seven-foot wide covered porch or arcade that also served as a balcony for the second story (see photo to left).
 However, the original north-facing arcade and the windows above it are now blocked by an adjacent building that was constructed in 1910.
 The upper levels are L–shaped with light courts to provide natural light and ventilation for all rooms.
 The second, third, and fourth floors have balconies with wrought iron railings.
 The fifth floor had copper covered dormers.
 The pyramid-shaped roof is covered in slate.
 There is also a small yard at the back of the building.

 The main entrance goes to an arcade that leads to an L–shaped hallway with Doric columns, paneled wainscotting, a dentil cornice, and wooden doors.
 The first and second floors contain public spaces, including a coat room, reception room, parlors, a ballroom, a billiard room, a study, and a dining room.
 The main parlor on the first floor is trapezoidal–shaped and features a large marble fireplace and overmantel which is decorated with owls, shields, and decorative moldings.
 The fireplace was given in memory of Joseph Wild Mackay who joined the fraternity in 1900.
 Also on the first floor, the Arts and Crafts style dining room stretches across the entire width of the building and features Dutch shelving, leaded windows, and wood wainscotting.
 The second-floor billiard room is still in use.
 The stairs have slate treads and iron risers, railings, and balusters.
 There were additional stairs for servants.

 The upper three levels include bedrooms for twenty to 25 fraternity members.
 The third floor also includes a library with built-in shelving, a fireplace, and a molded plaster ceiling; the library is dedicated in memory of Henry Evelyn Pierrepont Jr, who joined the fraternity in 1896 and died in 1903.
 The basement includes a caretaker's room and a "secret chapter meeting room".

-In 1906, fraternity historian Edward Fermor Hall wrote that the Alpha Chapter house was "beautifully decorated and finished in marble at a large expense."
+In 1906, fraternity historian Edward Fermor Hall wrote that the Alpha chapter house was "beautifully decorated and finished in marble at a large expense."